Managers with long experience

 Professor Sten Nilsson

-Chairman / Professor Oncology
+Chairman / Professor emeritus of Oncology

-Professor of Oncology and affiliated with Karolinska Institutet.
+Professor emeritus of Oncology and affiliated with Karolinska Institutet.
 Specialist in oncology and nuclear medicine.
 Former chairman of the Swedish Society of Oncology (SOF), the Swedish Society for Nuclear Medicine (SFNM) and the Swedish Society of Urological Oncology (SFUO).
 Sten has published more than 200 original papers in the scientific literature.

 Professor Peter Arner